-This Instant pot sushi rice, is a contemporary version of classic sushi rice recipe.
-The recipe is bundled to a much simpler form that you can ever imagine.
+This Instant Pot sushi rice is a contemporary version of a classic sushi rice recipe.
+The recipe is bundled into a much simpler form than you can ever imagine.

 If you love sushi and never want to try it because of its delicate cooking process, here you go.
 This post is built especially for you.
 Learn how to cook sushi rice with easy tips and techniques.
-This is one of the few fun recipes that you very easy to keep in mind, and no need to refer the online sources when you make the next time.
+This is one of the few fun recipes you can quickly remember, and there is no need to refer to the online sources when you make the next time.

-The method we discuss in this post preserves overall the quality of this Instant pot sushi rice, and easy to work with when making sushi rolls or sushi bowls.
-Turn your regular dinner to an awesome Japanese dinner, effortlessly.
+The method we discuss in this post preserves the overall quality of this Instant Pot sushi rice and is easy to work with when making sushi rolls or sushi bowls.
+Turn your regular dinner into a fabulous Japanese dinner effortlessly.

 But sadly, we do not have many Japanese restaurants in Central Pennsylvania.
 Within a few available options, we explore new dishes every time we go.
-And the sushi does costs heavy, which is another factor that stops us from visiting these authentic food stores.
+And the sushi costs heavily, another factor that stops us from visiting these authentic food stores.

-So, to satisfy all my cravings for sushi is to make my own.
-Recreating the food I loved in the restaurants at home, gives me an immense pleasure that I have made the best food at a comparatively lesser cost.
+So, to satisfy all my sushi cravings, I have to make my own.
+Recreating the food I loved in the restaurants at home gives me immense pleasure that I have made the best food at a comparatively lesser cost.

-Since our regular grocery stores in Pennsylvania carry Japan’s authentic ingredients, I do not have any problem in locating the ingredients and the tools.
+Since our regular grocery stores in Pennsylvania carry Japan's authentic ingredients, I do not have any problem locating the elements and the tools.

-Do check your grocery store’s international aisle for the ingredients and the equipment.
-If not, get it from the online stores, where the choices at plenty at a reasonable cost.
+Check your grocery store's international aisle for the ingredients and the equipment.
+If not, get it from the online stores, where the choices are plenty at a reasonable cost.

-Making sushi rice at home was a difficult process for me, as there are plenty of instructions available.
-For me, few worked out and the rest left me embarrassed with the burnt bottom of soggy rice.
-The few which was worked out for me comes with a long-standing time in the kitchen, which I hate.
+Making sushi rice at home was complex, as plenty of instructions were available.
+For me, few worked out, and the rest left me embarrassed with the burnt bottom of soggy rice.
+The few that worked out for me come with a long-standing time in the kitchen, which I hate.

-So, for your convenience, I have tried to bring all the steps together into one.
-As I told earlier, the couple of Instant pot settings does the wonders.
-It is hard to believe that it takes only 4 minutes to cook the sushi rice in Instant pot.
-But it’s true, soft sticky, rice gets ready without any mess or fuss while cooking.
+So, for your convenience, I have tried to combine all the steps as I told you earlier; a couple of Instant Pot settings do wonders.
+It is hard to believe that it takes only 4 minutes to cook sushi rice in an Instant Pot.
+But it's true: soft, sticky rice is prepared without mess or fuss while cooking.

 What is Sushi rice?